groupby/hubot-hangups/README.md

 This is a work in progress and we encourage the community to point out bugs, suggest changes, etc. Obviously we will focus on the things that we need it to do first, but new ideas are always welcome.

 We plan on making using this adapter as part of our daily workflow in the future so it will be stable and reliable as we can make it.

+## Credits

+[wardellchandler](https://github.com/wardellchandler/HangoutsBot) for his version of the HangoutsBot [tdryer](https://github.com/tdryer/hangups) for the wonderful Hangups API.